Code-Institute-Submissions/donald-task-manager-project/README.md

 The result of the website testing is here.
 Note: to view this webpage you need to add Lighthouse to the browser extension.
 Here is the screenshot of the workspace of Python and the rest.

 ## The functionality of the website
 The website is tested to see that the forms were filled in successfully.
 The details of each forms where checked on the database of MongoDB to see if they exist.

+## User stories
+**- The user is able to log/sign up into the account and create the right Nigerian recipe.**
++ I am of an Igbo origin and I love Egusi soup.
+But I need to create a data where I can make the right recipe for the food.

+**- The user is cannot remember all the recipe formula for the food making so she made an account to list the recipe and describe the methodoly of making the food.**
++ I like to make Amala and Ewedu but they are too complicated and therefore I tend to forget how to make them.
+So this website is good in that I can list the date to make it and following the recorded description on how to make it.

 # Acknowledgement
 - A special thanks to Code Institute for providing me this opportunity in undertaking this project.